Meet the Board

 - Overseeing risk management

-Elected in November 2015.
-Currently a member of the Finance and Risk Management Committee.
+Elected in November 2015 and re-elected in November 2018, Richard is Chair of the Nomination and Remuneration Committee.
 Richard is a consultant to Sparke Helmore Lawyers, a Director of the Hunter Business Chamber and was President of the Chamber for three years until late 2014.
-Richard is a Conjoint Professor of Practice in the School of Law at the University of Newcastle and a member of the Advisory Boards for both the Faculty of Business and Law and for the School of Law.
-He is Chair of the Australian Institute of Company Directors Hunter committee and a non-executive director of Rural and Remote Medical Services Ltd.
+He is a Conjoint Professor of Practice in the School of Law at the University of Newcastle and a member of the Advisory Boards for both the Faculty of Business and Law and for the School of Law.
+Richard is Chair of the Australian Institute of Company Directors Hunter committee and a non-executive director of Rural and Remote Medical Services Ltd.

-Elected November 2014 and re-elected in November 2016.
-Mark is a member of the Clinical Governance Committee.
-Formerly CEO of Hunter Medicare Local, Mark remains passionate about strengthening primary health care and has a strong understanding and experience of health system reform.
-Working as a GP for the last 20 years, Mark brings hands-on experience to our region’s health system.
-Currently a Director of the NIB Foundation and of Community Healthcare Trustees, and is the Clinical Director of the general practice it operates in Kurri Kurri and Cessnock.
+Elected November 2014 and re-elected in November 2016, Mark is a member of the Clinical Governance Committee and a member of the Information, Communication and Technology Governance Committee.
+Working as a GP for the last 20 years, Mark brings hands-on experience to our region’s health system and is passionate about strengthening primary health care and has a strong understanding and experience of health system reform.
+Currently a Director of the NIB Foundation and of Community Healthcare Trustees, Mark is the Clinical Director of the general practice it operates in Kurri Kurri and Cessnock.
 Mark is a member of the Hunter New England Central Coast Primary Health Network Hunter Metro Clinical Advisory Group.

-Elected November 2015 and re-elected November 2017.
-Currently Chair of the Finance, Audit and Risk Management Committee.
-Jennifer is a certified practicing accountant with over 20 years experience working in senior roles for national and international organisations.
+Elected November 2015 and re-elected November 2017, Jennifer is Chair of the Finance, Audit and Risk Management Committee.
+Jennifer is a certified practicing accountant with over 20 years’ experience working in senior roles for national and international organisations.
 Jennifer presently serves as a member of Charles Sturt University Council, is co-founder of City2City Community Foundation, and Chair of Cessnock City Council and Upper Hunter Shire Council Audit Committees.
 Jennifer formerly held positions with Mars Incorporated, as Finance Director Central Europe and Group Financial Controller Australia/New Zealand.
 Jennifer was also Executive Manager for North East Water where she was responsible for Corporate Governance, Risk Management, Marketing and Communications, Customer Services and Human Resources.

-Elected in November 2015.
-Currently a member of the Nomination and Remuneration Committee.
-Scott is a partner of Cantle, Carmichael Legal.
-A lawyer with 20 years experience working in the areas of commercial dispute resolution, workplace relations, compliance and risk management.
+Elected in November 2015 and re-elected in November 2018, Scott is a member of the Nomination and Remuneration Committee.
+Scott is a partner of Cantle, Carmichael Legal and is a lawyer with 20 years’ experience working in the areas of commercial dispute resolution, workplace relations, compliance and risk management.
 Scott was previously a partner of two national law firms for almost 10 years.
 Throughout his career Scott has worked with a diverse range of local and international corporate clients in the areas on health and disability services, hospitality, IT, infrastructure, manufacturing and engineering, mining and property development, as well as state and federal government agencies and NGOs.
 Scott presently serves as a Public Officer for the Barkuma Neighbourhood Centre, a Hunter based Aboriginal NGO.